dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-advanced/dotnet-multiple-services.md

 ## Configuring Multiple Components

-Configuring Dapr to use the hosted components is the same as for any single component; the component YAML just refers to the associated socket.
+Configuring Dapr to use the hosted components is the same as for any single component - the component YAML refers to the associated socket.

 ```yaml
 #